SheinaHamisi/myapp/README.md

 https://ufile.io/a2i6vmt8

 ## Known Bugs
-There are no known bugs at the moment
+There are no known bugs at the moment.
 ## Technologies Used
 Java, XML, Android
 ## Support and contact details